openvswitch/ovs/Documentation/faq/configuration.rst

       destined to a host are delivered to the host's NIC.

-      This form of promiscuous mode is configured in the guest OS of the VMs on your bridge, e.g. with "ifconfig".
+      This form of promiscuous mode is configured in the guest OS of the VMs on your bridge, e.g. with "ip link set <device> promisc".

     - The VMware vSwitch uses a different definition of "promiscuous mode".
       When you configure promiscuous mode on a VMware vNIC, the vSwitch sends a